WordPress/wordpress-playground/README.md

 A browser should open and take you to your very own client-side WordPress at [http://127.0.0.1:8777/wordpress.html](http://127.0.0.1:8777/wordpress.html)!

-Consult the [documentation](https://github.com/WordPress/wordpress-sandbox/tree/trunk/docs) to learn how WordPress Sandbox works and how it can help you build amazing things!
+From here, the [documentation](https://github.com/WordPress/wordpress-sandbox/tree/trunk/docs) will help you learn how WordPress Sandbox works and how to use it to build amazing things!

+## Contributing

+WordPress Sandbox is an ambitious project in its early days.
+If the feature you need is missing, you are more than welcome to start a discussion, open an issue, and even propose a Pull Request to implement it.